 Apply for university

-Once you've registered, sign in and fill in the information needed for your application.
-This includes:
+Once you've registered, sign in and complete your application.
+You'll need to provide:

 - the rest of your personal details